 19. Launch a multipiece direct mail campaign.

 20. Create multiple approaches and split-test your mailings to measure impact.

 21. Include a clear and enticing call to action on every direct mail piece.

 22. Use tear cards, inserts, props, and attention-getting envelopes to make an impact with your mailings.

 23. Send past customers free samples and other incentives to regain their business.

-Advertising and marketing are often confused, but in fact, they are two different things.
-Marketing involves all aspects relating to getting your product or service to a market.
+Advertising and marketing are often confused, but in fact they are two different things.
+Marketing involves all aspects of getting your product or service to a market.
 Advertising is a part of marketing that involves getting your message about your product or service to the market.

-25. Advertise in a targeted publication your market reads.
+25. Advertise in a publication your target market reads.